CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 The execution of cleaning work is almost exclusively entrusted to external companies, see also OPS.4.2 Other services.
 The cleaning personnel, who are not part of their own institution, must enter all rooms and areas of the building, including parts of buildings such as technical rooms or boardrooms, to which only certain employee groups have access.
 Furthermore, the external cleaners often use their own equipment and bring depending on the contract also with detergents and other consumables.
 This creates weaknesses, as for example internal material could be taken on the way back.

-In addition to general characteristics of a service specification for cleaning work such as type, name and location of the object, room usage groups, current room directories as well as the individual service types are to be described in detail.
+In addition to the general characteristics of a service specification for cleaning work such as type, name and location of the object, room usage groups, current room directories as well as the individual service types are to be described in detail.
 Activity types can be z.
 As the cleaning of non-textile and textile coverings, the cleaning and care of objects of interior design and furnishings as well as disposal tasks.
 Building on this, the individual requirements are described with details of the scope in the individual rooms.

 In order not to disturb the work process, cleaning work is often moved to non-working hours.
 But this also has to clarify whether the cleaning staff should be supervised.
 Ideas for the cleaning times as well as the special treatment of individual particularly vulnerable and not uncontrollably accessible areas are to be listed in the service description.

 Cleaning staff should be briefed on the tasks before starting their work.
-This includes, above all, briefing on which areas may be accessed under what conditions, how IT systems are to be cleaned and what needs to be observed in the environment of IT systems and how they deal with confidential information that they receive during their work , This can z.
+This includes, above all, instruction on which areas may be accessed under what conditions, how IT systems are to be cleaned and what needs to be observed in the environment of IT systems and how they deal with confidential information that they receive during their work , This can z.
 For example, documents found on desks or in baskets, or conversations overheard.

 The entry of cleaning personnel can be particularly problematic in areas with higher security requirements such as data centers, server rooms, technical rooms or communication centers and therefore require additional security measures.
 In such areas, it may be useful to check the trustworthiness of the cleaning staff or to supervise them during their work.